amacy/aaronmacy.com/readme.md

-My personal site rebuilt & redesigned with Jekyll.
+My personal site redesigned & rebuilt with Jekyll.

 To Do
 -----
 - Fluid grid on websites.html in IE8
 - Get production versions of third party CSS/JS
 - Improve mobile appearance
-- Improve page titles